Bultek/SharpPackageManager/README.md

       4. apps.txt should be filled with ```app-name, download link.zip```
       5. The base of the syntax is ```name, value```
       6. If syntax is broken the app WILL have issues!
+      7. Since v2.4.0 - you can add !MIRRORLIST=*mirrorlist file.txt``` to sources.txt
+      8. Since v2.4.0 - you can add !MIRRORURL</yourpackage.zip> to apps.txt file on your server.
+This will tell the SPM client that you have a mirror for this package.
-   * AppKits
+   * AppKits and mirrorlists
-      1. Just arrange the apps in a txt file (e.g magic.txt)
+      1. Just arrange the apps/mirrors in a txt file (e.g magic.txt)
       2. All apps have to be in their own line

 ## How to setup a repo